Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 - Porter's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On defense, the Suns have allowed 111.6 points per game, which is sixth-best in the NBA.
+- The Suns are the sixth-best defensive squad in the league, allowing 111.6 points per contest.

-- The Suns are the 11th-ranked squad in the league, giving up 42.9 rebounds per contest.
+- The Suns give up 42.9 rebounds per game, ranking 11th in the NBA.

-- The Suns give up 23.4 assists per contest, third-ranked in the NBA.
+- Looking at assists, the Suns are ranked third in the league, allowing 23.4 per contest.

-- Looking at 3-pointers, the Suns are ranked third in the league, allowing 11.4 makes per game.
+- The Suns are the third-ranked team in the league at allowing threes, giving up 11.4 made 3-pointers per contest.

 Michael Porter Jr. vs. the Suns